When will the golf course controversy be over?

 What can we do?

-- Stay committed, informed and firm – NO housing on the golf courses – NO compromise
+- Stay committed, informed and firm – NO housing on the golf courses – NO compromise. #NoCompPlanChange

 - Rescue Reston is an all-volunteer grassroots organization.
-We rely on your donations to pay for the online mail service that delivers our newsletters, the space we buy in local publications such as Around Reston magazine, and the consultations we have with our land-use attorney.
-All of these services—that we have to pay for—allow us to get reliable information out to those who want to see Reston’s open green space preserved for the long-term.
-There are several ways to help fund our common cause.
-Visit our Fundraisers page.
+We rely on your donations to pay for communication outreach and consultations with our land-use attorney.
+These services—that we have to pay for—allow us to get reliable information out to those who want to see Reston’s open green space preserved for the long-term.